-Kentucky Revised Statutes authorize local governmental units to invest in obligations of the United States and its agencies, obligations of the Commonwealth of Kentucky and its agencies, shares in savings and loan associations insured by federal agencies, deposits in national or state-chartered banks insured by federal agencies, and larger amounts in such institutions providing such banks pledge as security obligations of the United States government or its agencies.
-Investing is performed in accordance with these state statutes.

-The City held \$30,389 in certificates of deposit at June 30, 2022, all of which will mature within 1 year and are categorized as current investments.
+KRS authorizes local governmental units to invest in obligations of the United States and its agencies, obligations of the Commonwealth of Kentucky and its agencies, shares in savings and loan associations insured by federal agencies, deposits in national or state-chartered banks insured by federal agencies, and larger amounts in such institutions providing such banks pledge as security obligations of the United States government or its agencies.
+Investing is performed in accordance with these statutes.
+The City held \$30,544 in certificates of deposit at June 30, 2023, all of which will mature within 1 year and are categorized as current investments.